SaleFlex/SaleFlex.mPOS/README.md

 ## Community Edition

+> **Looking for a free, open-source POS terminal?**
+> Check out **[SaleFlex.PyPOS](https://github.com/SaleFlex/SaleFlex.PyPOS)** - a fully free and open-source touch POS built with Python and PySide6, available under AGPLv3 at no cost.

-SaleFlex.mPOS is fully **open source** under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE).
+SaleFlex.mPOS is an **Android mobile POS** application.
+While the source code is published under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE), **ready-to-use builds and commercial deployment support are available as a paid product**.
+Please contact us for pricing and licensing options.

-The Community Edition includes everything you need to get started:
+The codebase includes:

 - Touch-optimised POS interface for Android tablets (landscape-first)
 - Cashier login with secure password verification